 If you have asthma, you should have an asthma action plan.
-An asthma action plan is written instructions about how to prevent and treat asthma attacks at home.
-You will work with your doctor to develop this plan.
-He or she will provide the written directions.
+An asthma action plan contains written instructions about what you should do if you have trouble breathing or have an asthma attack.
+Your doctor will provide the written directions for the plan.

 Path to improved health

 Click here to view, download, and print the blank asthma action plan.
 This is available in several languages.
 Take the printout to your next doctor’s appointment.
 Ask your doctor to fill in the form.
 Keep the filled-in form on your fridge or somewhere you can easily find it in case of an asthma attack.

 If your child has asthma, ask your doctor to complete a plan for him or her, as well.
 Also ask your doctor to fill out the school authorization form for your child.
 It’s part of the download.
 Give it to your child’s school along with an extra copy of his or her plan.